AleoNet/welcome/documentation/guides/solidity-to-leo/nft-standard-difference.md

 **ARC-721**

-Similar to ERC-721, ARC-721 provides flexibility in defining custom NFT creation logic as the NFT program is deployed by developers.
-A standard implementation of NFT minting functions can be found in ARC-722 below.
+ARC-721 provides flexibility in defining custom NFT creation logic as the NFT program is deployed by developers.
+The standard implementation includes functions for minting NFTs with different privacy settings:

-**ARC-722**

-The ARC-722 NFT Registry program provides `mint_private`, `mint_private_as_public`, `mint_public_as_private`, and `mint_public` functions to create new NFTs.
-All functions preserve the privacy of the NFT data until `publish_nft_content` is called:

 ```leo
 // Mints a private NFT